elastos/Elastos.Wiki/docs/2.learn/sidechains/eid.md

 ---
-title: Elastos Identity Chain (EID)
+title: Elastos Identity (EID) Chain
 ---

-The **Elastos Identity Chain (EID)** is a crucial component of the Elastos ecosystem, providing a decentralized solution for digital identity and assets.
-EID supports the issuance of [DIDs](/learn/dids/intro) for key stakeholders and applications on Web3 - it provides DIDs for free, where each identity comes with a public private key pair and unique ELA address.
+The **Elastos Identity (EID)** chain is a crucial component of the Elastos ecosystem, providing a decentralized solution for digital identity and assets.
+EID supports the issuance of [DIDs](/learn/dids/intro) for key stakeholders and applications on Web3, where each identity comes with a public private key pair and unique ELA address.

 ### Decentralized Identifiers (DIDs)

 A DID is a unique identifier that allows users to claim and manage their online identity in a secure and decentralized way.
 The EID chain implements the [W3C DID standard](https://www.w3.org/TR/did-core/), ensuring interoperability with other blockchain networks.

-By storing DIDs on the blockchain, the EID chain provides users with full control over their digital identity and assets, ensuring their privacy and security.
+By storing DIDs on the blockchain, the EID chain provides users with full control over their digital identity and assets.

 ### Smart Contracts